 Back to Top

 ¶1.
-Now these are the children of the province who went up from the exiles that had been carried to Babylon by Nebuchadnezzar, the king of Babylon.
-And they returned to Jerusalem and Judah, each man to his city.
+Now these are the children of the province who came up from exile whom Nebuchadnezzar the king of Babylon had carried away to Babylon, and they returned to Jerusalem and Judah, each man to his own city.

-2. These came with Zerubbabel: Jeshua, Nehemiah, Seraiah, Reelaiah, Mordecai, Bilshan, Mispar, Bigvai, Rechum, and Baanah.
-This is the number of the men of the people of Israel:
+2. These came with Zerubbabel: Jeshua, Nehemiah, Seraiah, Reelaiah, Mordecai, Bilshan, Mispar, Bigvai, Rehum, and Baanah.
+The number of the men of the people of Israel:

 3. The sons of Parosh, two thousand one hundred and seventy-two.